Enterprise Only: Vault replication feature is a part of Vault Enterprise.

 There is currently one optional argument:

-used to override the cluster address that the primary advertises to the
+specifies the cluster address that the primary gives to the secondaries.

 » Fetching a Secondary Token